AliRezaJoodi/AVR_Exercises/PulseGenerator_PWM&FrequencyControlled/README.md

-## 31.250KHz Pulse Generator With Frequency Control And PWM
+##  Pulse Generator With Frequency Control And PWM

 MCU:       	ATmega32
 Frequency:  	16MHz (External Crystal)
 Timer2: 	CTC Mode
 Timer0:		PWM Mode With External Clock Source

+Note: The maximum frequency is 31.250KHz
 Note: The Timer2 output at pin OC2 is the clock source for Timer0

 ### Folder and Files Description